Gottstein10/Gottstein10/README.md

 - 👋 Hi, I’m @Gottstein10
-- 👀 I’m interested in Music, Technology, Playing guitar and some other stuffs ..
+- 👀 I’m interested in Music, Technology,Guitar, solving problems and some other stuffs ..
-- 🌱 I’m currently learning Javascript, Node JS, Mongo DB ..
+- 🌱 I’m currently learning Data Science and Analytics ..
-- 💞️ I’m looking to collaborate on Web Development
+- 💞️ I’m looking to collaborate on Data Analysis
 - 📫 How to reach me raphael.god@hotmail.com

 <!---